lallemel/CharmDimuon-Generator/README.md

 ./dire08 nu_ccdis.cmnd <CONFIG FILE PATH> <OUTPUT FILE NAME>
 ```

 The config file here is a sampled config file with extension *_charmConfig.txt generated before and the output file name must contain a *.txt extension.
-I have a data_files directory to store all the output files.

-## Job submission
+## Job Submission

 The code above takes ~1h to run for each chunk of 10k events.
 It becomes necessary to submit these as CPU jobs on HTCondor.
 I ran 100 jobs with the same submission file charm_events.sub.
 It excecutes the charm_events.sh bash script.
 There is a datapath to be updated in the bash script.
 The submission file must specify a Singularity image, check that path!
 All the other paths should start from the directory where the submission and bash files are located.